 A lot of hosts already have an established presence in social media.
-Examples are a school, LOC, Sports Corporation, venue or city pages/accounts.
-These pages/accounts are all good places to promote the hosting of an NCAA championship through the use of marketing messages and products supplied by the NCAA (links, web banners, flyers, etc.).
+Examples are school, LOC, Sports Corporation, venue or city pages/accounts.
+These pages/accounts are all acceptable places to promote hosting of an NCAA championship through the use of marketing messages and products supplied from the NCAA (links, web banners, fliers, etc.).
 The NCAA also promotes the championships (and the host involvement) on the appropriate NCAA social media pages/accounts.
-If the championship does not have an official NCAA page on a social media site, a host is still not permitted to create a page for it.
-The NCAA will make efforts to promote this championship on the other established pages/accounts, as necessary.
-Collaboration is encouraged through the use of cross-posting on Facebook or collabs on Instagram (@ linking within text to drive fans to each other's pages) and mentions on Twitter (X) and Instagram (@ links to show coordination in posts).
-In addition to collaboration, idea-sharing is also encouraged and can be coordinated with the NCAA digital team through the championship's marketing contact.
+If the championship does not have an official NCAA account on a social media site, a host is still not permitted to create a page for it.
+The NCAA will make efforts to promote this championship on the other established methods, as necessary.
+Collaboration is encouraged through the use of cross-posting on Facebook (@ linking within text to drive fans to each other's pages) and mentions on Twitter (@ links to show coordination in posts).
+In addition to collaboration, idea-sharing is also encouraged and can be coordinated through the championships associate director of social media, cdion@ncaa.org.

-A host should not create a social media account or page (Facebook page, Twitter (X) feed, Instagram, Snapchat, TikTok account, etc.) solely devoted to promoting an NCAA championship.
+A host should not create a social media account or page (Facebook page, Twitter feed, Instagram, TikTok, Snapchat, etc.) solely devoted to promoting an NCAA championship.
 These pages become outdated, distract fans from established pages and fracture the NCAA message.